How To Improve The Taste of Matcha

 This leads me to my next and last point.

-Drink and Prepare Matcha With All Your Senses
+Prepare and Drink Matcha With All Your Senses

 Before the tea ceremony, Matcha was just a drink to me.
-My tea ceremony master specifically told us to use all of our senses to capture the full experience.
+The tea ceremony master specifically told us to use all of our senses to capture the full experience.
 She pointed out how we should pay full attention to every step of a Matcha’s preparation.
-Personally, I found this very memorable because it changed my whole Matcha drinking experience.
-Matcha may be the centre of focus here but the tools and your senses play a significant role.
+Personally, I found this very memorable because it changed my experience of drinking Matcha.
+It may be the centre of focus here but the tools and your senses play significant roles too.

-It begins with the sound we hear as piping hot water is poured into the Chawan with Matcha powder in it.
-Then the sound of the rapid whisks.
-“Sha-ka, sha-ka, sha-ka”, she said and smiled as she placed her fingers to her ear, asking us to listen closely to the fast and steady whisks.
+It begins with the sound of piping hot water being poured into the Chawan with Matcha powder followed by the sound of the rapid whisking.
+“Sha-ka, sha-ka, sha-ka”, she said and smiled as she placed her fingers to her ear asking us to listen closely to the fast and steady whisks.
 We were then told to look at the bubbles which started to form at the top of the tea.
-What was originally bright green in colour was now becoming a layer of smooth bright green froth.
+What was originally bright green was now becoming a layer of smooth bright green froth.

 She then politely presented each of us a Chawan.
-As we held our Chawan, the tea ceremony master once again reminded us to feel the warmness of Matcha and the pattern on the Chawan.
-Then, she pointed to her nose, indicating us to smell the aroma of freshly prepared Matcha.
-I was not at all rushing to taste the Matcha because I was so engrossed in each step’s details.
-The final step was to enjoy each sip of Matcha.
-We were told that good quality Matcha should not taste unpleasantly bitter but instead have a light hint of sweetness.
+As we held it, the tea ceremony master once again reminded us to feel the warmness of the Matcha and the pattern on the Chawan.
+She then pointed to her nose indicating that we smell the aroma of the freshly prepared Matcha.
+I was not at all rushing to taste it because I was so engrossed in the details of each step.
+The final step was to enjoy each sip of the Matcha.
+We were told that good quality Matcha should not taste unpleasantly bitter but instead has a light hint of sweetness.

 Tasting the bursting flavours of Matcha was the last step which concluded the whole experience.
-We ended our tea ceremony experience with a small Japanese sweet.
-The sweetness is meant to balance the tender bitterness of Matcha.
+We ended the tea ceremony experience with a small Japanese sweet to balance the tender bitterness of Matcha.

-With the knowledge I learned from my tea ceremony master, I can never drink Matcha without caring about the details.
-Matcha is no longer just a grab-to-go drink anymore.
-I take time to drink Matcha tea with all my senses.
-It is a way for me to look inwards and calm myself down.
-“Sha-ka, sha-ka, sha-ka”, I will always remember.
+With the knowledge I gained from the tea ceremony master, I can never drink Matcha again without caring about the details.
+It would no longer be just a grab-to-go drink anymore.
+I take time to drink the tea with all my senses.
+It is a way for me to look inwards and to calm myself.
+“Sha-ka, sha-ka, sha-ka” as the sound of the whisking goes.
+I will always remember it.

-I do hope these tips will help you to appreciate Matcha differently!
+I do hope these tips will help you to appreciate Matcha in a new perspective.
 Begin with the right utensils to prepare Matcha and take care of each step.
-Trust me, this will make you feel more collected!
+Trust me, this will make you feel more calm and collected.

 Published: April 15, 2019